-How Interest Rates Affect Your Wallet and the Bigger Economic Picture
+How Interest Rates Impact Your Wallet and the Bigger Economic Picture

 Interest is the price you have to pay for borrowing money.
 The interest rate is what that price is.